 The spending reports of lobbyists are just that — reports about spending.
 Only about 20 percent of registered lobbyists file them, because most lobbyists don’t spend money on lawmakers during the session, or at any time of year.
 But many of them are at the statehouse full-time while legislation is being hammered out, being friendly and helping New Mexico’s volunteer lawmakers understand complex issues.
 Outside the session, some of them are volunteering on those same lawmakers’ political campaigns, contributing sweat equity if not actual campaign cash.

 In other words, many lobbyists actively cultivate relationships in order to effectively advance their employer’s legislative interests.
-But state law doesn’t require lobbyists to report what they were paid to lobby, like at the federal level.
+But state law doesn’t require lobbyists to report what they were paid to lobby, as the federal government does.
 Imagine if the compensation of all 714 registered lobbyists in 2019 was reported.
 We’d come a lot closer to knowing the true scale of lobbying in New Mexico.

 This article originally appeared in New Mexico In Depth’s weekly newsletter.
 Don’t miss out, sign up to receive our newsletter in your inbox every Friday.